ophirharpaz/ophirharpaz.github.io/_posts/2019-08-09-a-speed-research-on-Windows-explorer.exe-autocompletion.md

 ---

 ### Motivation
 It was a couple of days ago at work.
-I pressed the _Winkey+R_ combination to open the Windows' _Run_ dialog-box and started typing a file-system path to open.
+I pressed the keyboard shortcut _Winkey+R_ to open Windows' _Run_ dialog-box and started typing a file-system path to open.
 While doing so, the application suggested a couple of paths for me to choose from.